jonniebigodes/gatsby-starter-square/README.md

     Create your own `.env` file with the information provided in the Square developer portal.

-    Run the following command to start your development mode:
+    Run the following command to start your site in development:

+    When using yarn you should issue:

     ```shell
     yarn start
+    ```

+    If you don't have Yarn installed, or prefer to use npm, you can still use this starter without any issues.
+Just use the following command:

+    ```shell
+    npm run start
     ```

 4.  **Open the source code and start editing!**